Sydney-Informatics-Hub/Fastq-to-VCF/README.md

 | mosdepth           | 2   | normal   | 8.0GB         | 8.0GB    | 18.95        | 11            | 0.86           | 0.73          |
 | qualimap           | 14  | normalbw | 126.0GB       | 98.14GB  | 319.57       | 82.18         | 0.28           | 23.97         |

-Users are encouraged to either use [repository BamQC-nf](https://github.com/Sydney-Informatics-Hub/bamQC-nf) ***or*** take a copy of a trio of scripts from one of the parallel steps of this workflow and run the desired BAM-QC tool, using the above benchmarks as a guide for setting up resources.
+Users are encouraged to either use [repository BamQC-nf](https://github.com/Sydney-Informatics-Hub/bamQC-nf) ***or*** take a copy of a trio of scripts from one of the parallel steps of this workflow and modify to run the desired BAM-QC tool, using the above benchmarks as a guide for setting up resources.

 ## 8. BAM QC multiQC